United States involvement in regime change: 1912–1933: Nicaragua

 The Taft administration sent troops into Nicaragua and occupied the country.
 When the Wilson administration came into power, they extended the stay and took complete financial and governmental control of the country, leaving a heavily armed legation.
 U.S. president Calvin Coolidge removed troops from the country, leaving a legation and Adolfo Diaz in charge of the country.
 Rebels ended up capturing the town with the legation and Diaz requested troops came back, which they did a few months after leaving.
 The U.S. government fought against rebels led by Augusto Cesar Sandino.
 Franklin D. Roosevelt pulled out because the U.S. could no longer afford to keep troops in the country due to the Great Depression.
 The second intervention in Nicaragua would become one of the longest wars in United States history.
 The United States left the Somoza family in charge, who killed Sandino in 1934.

+1913: Mexico

+Henry Lane Wilson, U.S. ambassador to Mexico under William Howard Taft, actively supported the Ten Tragic Days coup which overthrew the democratically elected president, Francisco I. Madero.
+Soon after taking office, U.S. president Woodrow Wilson dismissed the ambassador and refused to recognize the Mexican government of Victoriano Huerta, who had seized power in the coup.
+This led to the United States occupation of Veracruz in 1914 and continued instability in Mexico.

 1915–1934: Haiti

 The U.S. occupied Haiti from 1915 to 1934.
 U.S.-based banks had lent money to Haiti and the banks requested U.S. government intervention.
-In an example of "gunboat diplomacy," the U.S. sent its navy to intimidate to get its way.
+In an example of "gunboat diplomacy", the U.S. sent its navy to intimidate to get its way.
 Eventually, in 1917, the U.S. installed a new government and dictated the terms of a new Haitian constitution of 1917 that instituted changes that included an end to the prior ban on land ownership by non-Haitians.
 The Cacos were originally armed militias of formerly enslaved persons who rebelled and took control of mountainous areas following the Haitian Revolution in 1804.
 Such groups fought a guerrilla war against the U.S. occupation in what were known as the "Caco Wars."